latolukasz/beeorm-doc/docs/plugins/crud_stream.md

 # CRUD Stream

-This plugin creates a specials Redis channel called `beeorm-crud-stream` and sends event to it every time Entity is added, updated or deleted.
+The CRUD Stream plugin creates a special Redis channel called `beeorm-crud-stream` and sends an event to it every time an Entity is added, updated, or deleted.

-## Enabling Plugin
+## Activating the Plugin

 ```go{7}
 package main